-PHOTO © Andrew Hamilton/IFC
+PHOTO © Bradford Roberts/IFC

+Taking a chance on projects that other commercial investors have passed is what GAFSP's Private Sector Window does best: investing across the entire food supply chain from farm inputs to logistics and storage, to processing and financing.
 Global Agriculture and Food Security Program is a global effort that pools donor resources to fund programs focused on increasing agricultural productivity as a way to reduce poverty and increase food and nutrition security.
 GAFSP targets countries with the highest rates of poverty and hunger.
 The public sector window helps governments with national agriculture and food security plans.
 The private sector window, managed by IFC, and supported by the governments of Australia, Canada, Japan, the Netherlands, the United Kingdom and the United States, provides long- and short-term loans, credit guarantees, and equity to private sector companies to improve productivity growth, deepen farmers' links to markets, and increase capacity and technical skills.